sachinfer/SmartOps/README.md

 1. **Main Application (`smartops-app`)**: The core workload being monitored.
 2. **Anomaly Detection Service (`smartops-anomaly`)**: Uses the sidecar pattern—one container runs the FastAPI prediction API, and a second container runs the anomaly loop, calling the API via localhost.
 3. **Dashboard (`smartops-dashboard`)**: Streamlit UI for real-time and historical analytics, connects to SQLite in test/dev.
-    - **User-friendly interface:** Color-coded banners, plain English advice, and actionable recommendations.
+    - **Clean, modern interface:** Beautiful feature cards with hover effects and smooth animations.
+    - **User-friendly navigation:** Clickable cards for easy access to all features.
     - **Namespace selection:** Dropdown to filter predictions and analytics by namespace (e.g., all, smartops, test).
     - **ML-based actions:** Recommended actions are generated based on actual resource usage and anomaly type.
     - **Recent predictions table:** Shows the latest predictions and recommended actions for each event.
     - **System summary:** Plain English summary of recent anomaly counts and system health.
-4. **CI/CD Pipeline**: GitHub Actions for automated build, push, and deploy to GKE.
+4. **CI/CD Pipeline**: GitHub Actions for automated build, push, and deploy to GKE with robust failure handling.
 5. **Kubernetes Manifests**: YAMLs for all deployments/services, using LoadBalancer for external access.

 ---